yuandghn/yuandghn.github.io/_posts/2019-09-10-how-to-run-c-program-on-mac-os-x-using-terminal.markdown

 ---
 layout:     post
-title:      "How to run C program on Mac os x using terminal"
+title:      "How to run C/C++ program on Mac os x using terminal"
 subtitle:   ""
 date:       2019-09-10 22:21:00
 author:     "Echo Yuan"